KIrynaW/coast-keepers-project/README.md

     ![Mission of the website text](docs/readme-images/mission-text.jpg)

   - After the mission statement, there is an outline about activities of the organisation that can be attractive to the user, further intising them to the cause.
+  - A round image border is used to make the image stand out against the text.
+  - The backround of the text is white and part of it is hidden behind the image to create an attractive design feature.
+  - As the screen stretches the images expand on the page.

     ![Index Page Activities Section](docs/readme-images/activities-feature.jpg)